In this week's challenge we'll organize pet supplies, including pet food, treats, toys, paperwork and information and

 I also would love to see before and after pictures of your organized pet supplies, once you've completed the challenge.
 Submit your pictures (up to four per submission) and blog posts and get featured in the Creative Storage Solutions Hall of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

 However, I know some of you love to know what's coming next, so I'll tell you.
-Next week we'll tackle organizing your linen closet.
+Next week, since it's the end of the year, we'll tackle creating and keeping a family calendar.